livepeer/LIPs/assets/lip-89/treasury_technical_spec.md

 [ERC-5805](https://eips.ethereum.org/EIPS/eip-5805) specifies how to express voting power with checkpointing and delegation mechanisms.
 The interface provided by OpenZeppelin and required by the Governor framework is `IERC5805Upgradeable`, which is based on ERC-5805 but adds or remove a couple methods from it.
 The `BondingVotes` implementation described here is not fully compliant with these specifications, explained in the Caveats section.
 Some additional functions were also added as they were required for the rest of the Governor implementation or overall utility of the contract.

 The implementation of these interface functions should forward the calls to the lower-level active stake checkpoint functions above.
 A caveat being that the ERC5805 functions access the stake from the next round when querying for a given round.
 This is because ERC5805 defines the voting power of an account at timepoint `t` to be the delegated balances when `clock` _overtook_ `t`.
-In our case this means thatwant the stake of an account at the **end** of the round, instead of at the **start** which is provided by the checkpoint functions.
-So when querying for the votes at round `r`, these functions actually return the active stake at round `r+1`.
+In this case it means it should use the stake of an account at the **end** of the round, instead of at the **start** which is provided by the checkpoint functions.
+When querying for the votes at round `r`, these functions should actually return the checkpointed stake at round `r+1`.

 - `clock`
   - Returns `ROUNDS_MANAGER.currentRound()`